uzillion/crypto-whale-watcher/README.md

 Constantly looking at the order book and depth charts of different crypto-currencies on different exchanges can be painstakingly tedious.
 I decided to create this app to simultaneously monitor different exchanges and currencies without being bothered by insignificant trades and orders.
 With this app, a person can get real time trade and volume alerts, currently on Telegram, but easily switchable with other services.

+This README mostly deals with the setup and r

 ## A Note About Exchange APIs
 You might notice I haven't used any of the exchanges' respective node modules in this project, and have instead gone with the raw REST APIs.
 This is because I did not realize these modules existed until much later into the development process.
 Therefore, I understand that my API calls might come with manual need for stream management.
 But I feel going through the documentations of these modules, then rewriting the code would cause a significant waste of time and resources until I am made to realize otherwise.